 Your Schedule at a Glance (Minimum one-week commitment):

-Arrival Day, Saturday: Upon your arrival in Johannesburg International Airport (JNB) on Saturday, you will be gearing up for a journey in wildlife conservation.
-This day is designed for you to settle in before your adventure begins, offering a soft landing into South Africa’s vibrant culture and the start of your orientation period.
+Arrival Day, Sunday: Upon your arrival at Johannesburg International Airport (JNB), the South African team will be there to welcome you.
+This day is designed for you to settle in before your adventure begins, offering a soft landing into South Africa’s vibrant culture.

-Day 2, Monday, Transfer to project site: Volunteers will begin their journey from Johannesburg to the Botswana project site early in the morning.
-This day begins with a flight from Johannesburg airport to Polokwane airport (registrations after Sept 18th 2024, this flight is included in the program fee).
-From there transportation to the Botswana border is a 3 hour shuttle drive away.
+Day 2, Monday, Transfer to project site: This day begins with a flight from Johannesburg airport to Polokwane airport.
+A driver will accompany you from the airport to the Botswana border – a 4 hour shuttle drive away.
 At the border, you’ll be met by the project team to transfer to the project in the Central Tuli Block of Botswana.

 Days 3-7 – Volunteer Week: Once in the Central Tuli Block of Botswana, here is where your contribution to wildlife conservation begins.
 Mornings and late afternoons are filled with diverse activities such as wildlife monitoring, data collection, and habitat restoration, tailored to avoid the midday heat.
 You’ll engage in meaningful work alongside experienced conservationists, contributing directly to the project’s goals while learning about local wildlife and ecosystems.